 In a world of responsive design and device heterogeneity, using a visualization designed for a fixed unchanging aspect ratio is a recipe for failure.
 “100px down and 350px to the right” doesn’t mean the same thing across two different user visits to your site with each at different browser window sizes and/or screen resolutions.

 Ignore these differences and you might find yourself at a confusing dead end.
 Responsive design and varying display PPIs also make converting between aspect ratios only possible with a pile of assumptions.

-It all adds up to web heatmaps forcibly siloing the data they visualize.
+Heat mapping tools get around this problem by forcibly siloing the datasets they visualize.
 You only see heatmaps with aggregate data for users with the exact same screen resolution configuration.
 1024×768 users go here.
 1366×768 go there.
 1280×800 users go in the cupboard.
 These arbitrary silos mean you aren’t actually seeing the meaningful aggregate across your actual non-same-screen-resolution-using users.
 Kinda defeats the purpose of the “easy” visualization, right?

 And this is just on desktop.
 There are thousands of different mobile browser resolutions in the market.
 Most heatmap visualization solutions pretend these differences don’t matter.

 Averaged and aggregated mouse hovers and un-contextualized [X, Y] click positions cause well-intentioned product teams to make actual product changes based on shoddy information, wasting time and money, negatively affecting the business, and harming customer experience.

 2. It’s 2017.
 Dynamic applications are the norm.

 Today, a single web page is no longer a static fixed document.
 Modern webpages and applications are dynamic.
 Animations, slide out panels, expanding menus and modal dialogs are the norm.
 As you might guess, this poses a problem for heatmaps.

 You end up with aggregated positional spaghetti.